 - Russia was slowly and steadily organizing itself through Communist principles into a military and economic superpower.
 Other countries in Europe were slowly embracing either communism or capitalism and were charting their own growth trajectory that ultimately triggered the Second World War.

-- The popularity of the scientific management theory was so high that even Vladimir Lenin remarked that it was the most widely discussed topic in the business landscape of Europe.
+- The popularity of the scientific management theories was so high that even Vladimir Lenin remarked that it was the most widely discussed topic in the business landscape of Europe.
 Though a lot of other theories were propounded after the release of the theory in 1915, and the theory itself became obsolete by 1930, it still had an indelible impact on the minds of management thinkers and business leaders of that era.

 Conclusion: “Scientific system of sweating”